AlejandroJRosales/MultiprocessingAndMultithreading/README.md

 # MultiprocessingAndMultithreading
-Examples of multiprocessing and multithreading
+Examples of multiprocessing and multithreading.
+Let MP be multiprocessing and let MT be multithreading.